 Shishito peppers are a Japanese variety.
 They are one of the mildest peppers, with a Scoville rating of only 50-200 SHU.
 They have a lovely sweet taste with some citrusy and smoky notes.

 Regarding appearance, they have the typical long and thin shape of peppers, yet the ends are often flat.
-Their skin is green and has some wrinkles.
-When ripe, they turn red.
-But people love to enjoy them while they are still green.
+Their skin has some wrinkles and changes from green to red when ripening.
+Many people love to enjoy green Shishito Peppers.

 6. Bell Pepper